hubertlepicki/handbook/README.md

 # Handbook

 This is the thoughtbot employee handbook, which outlines company policies and employee benefits.
+This is an internal reference for employees only.
+Process best practices belong in the [Playbook][playbook].
+Technical best practices belongs in the [Guides][guides].

 ## Policies